AhmadrezaBanitaba/ACIT3695-Practical/readme.md

 **To run the API**

-At the root directory, run `node index.js`
+At the root directory, run `npm install`

 At the root directory, run `node index.js`